CS-SI/eodag/docs/api.rst

 Plugin Management
 ^^^^^^^^^^^^^^^^^

-The plugin machinery is managed by one instance of :class:`~eodag.plugins.instances_manager.PluginInstancesManager`.
+The plugin machinery is managed by one instance of :class:`~eodag.plugins.manager.PluginManager`.

-.. autoclass:: eodag.plugins.instances_manager.PluginInstancesManager
+.. autoclass:: eodag.plugins.manager.PluginManager
    :members:
    :show-inheritance: